live-interfaces/liveinterfaces2020/proceedings.md

 title: Proceedings for ICLI 2020
 ---

-The proceedings for ICLI 2020 will be posted as soon as they are ready.
+The proceedings for ICLI 2020 are available [here](https://www.researchcatalogue.net/view/908792/908793).

 Document templates for submissions to ICLI2020 can be found [here](./submissiontemplates/submissiontemplates.zip)